 The summer is a nice time to learn a new language, especially if you will be traveling.

 b.
 A New Subject:

-If you are looking for ways to learn at your own pace during the summer check out Coursera.org, Edx.org or Khan Academy.
+If you are looking for ways to learn at your own pace during the summer check out Coursera.org or Edx.org.
 I have used Coursera.org and Edx.org and they are both great resources.
 They have many STEM courses available that start this summer.

 6. Get ahead:

 Even though the summer is about taking time off and having fun, it is important to prepare for the next season.

 Check out your class schedule and review your syllabus if it is available.
 Look online to rent and buy books online to save money.

 b.
 Check your Goals & Upcoming Projects (professionals & scientists):

 The summer is a good time to look at your goals and see what upcoming projects you have.